John Verhoeven

-John C Verhoeven (born July 3, 1952) is a retired Major League Baseball pitcher.
+John C Verhoeven (born July 3, 1952) is an American former Major League Baseball pitcher.
 He played four seasons in the majors for the California Angels, Chicago White Sox, and Minnesota Twins.
-He has been the head coach at Biola University in La Mirada, California from 1998 to 2013.
+He had been the head coach at Biola University in La Mirada, California from 1998 to 2013.
 He currently is an assistant pitching coach at Azusa Pacific University.